Belief-State Query Policies for User-Aligned POMDPs: Formal Analysis

 \subsection{BSQ Policies are Piecewise Constant}

-We now use the concept of braids to prove that the continuous, high-dimensional space of parameter values of a BSQ preference reduces to a finite set of contiguous, convex partitions with each partition having a constant expected cost.
-This surprising result implies that although the expected cost of BSQ policies is not a concave function of parameter assignments, optimizing a BSQ preference requires optimization over a finite set rather than over a continuous space.
-We first define a notion of similarity over assignments to BSQ preferences that define BSQ policies:
+We now use the concept of braids to prove that the continuous, high-dimensional space of parameter values of a parameterized BSQ policy reduces to a finite set of contiguous, convex partitions with each partition having a constant expected cost.
+This surprising result implies that although the expected cost of BSQ policies is not a convex function of parameter assignments, optimizing a parameterized BSQ policy requires optimization over a finite set rather than over a continuous space.
+We first define a notion of similarity over assignments to parameterized BSQ policies that define BSQ policies: